dialogic-godot/documentation/documentation/creating-extensions.md

 - **orig_pos** = the position you started at

 ## Naming animations
-Importantly the name of your animation file will determine if it is a Join, Leave or Update animation!
-If it ends with `_in` or contains `_in_` it is a Join animation, ending in `_out` or containing `_out_` makes it a Leave animation, while all other names are considered Update animations (often called attention seekers in other software).
+Importantly, the name of your animation file will determine if it is a Join, Leave or Update animation!
+If it ends with `_in` or contains `_in_` it is a Join animation; ending in `_out` or containing `_out_` makes it a Leave animation, while all other names are considered Update animations (often called attention seekers in other software).

 ---

-# 6. Custom dialogic nodes
+# 7. Custom dialogic nodes

 ## What are dialogic nodes?